pixeloven/pixeloven/packages/pixeloven-core/exceptions/README.md

 # @pixeloven-core/exceptions

-> Pixel Oven exceptions.
+> Pixel Oven core exceptions

-See our website [pixeloven-exceptions](https://github.com/pixeloven/pixeloven) for more information or the [issues](https://github.com/pixeloven/pixeloven) associated with this package.
+See our website [PixelOven](https://www.pixeloven.com/) for more information or our [issues](https://github.com/pixeloven/pixeloven/issues) board to report issues associated with this package.

 ## Install